With the announcement of the new Nintendo Switch 2, Lexar has come out ahead of the game with new microSDXC Express memory cards.

 Limited Lifetime Warranty with access to the Lexar Recovery Tool.

-More information on these cards is coming to the MicroSD Memory Card Guide.
+More information on these cards will be included in the MicroSD Memory Card Guide.

 **This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |